IGNOU Projects

 An example synopsis structure with tips:

-Note: For more guidance on structuring your synopsis, see the IGNOU “How to write IGNOU Synopsis/Proposal?” resource, which outlines each section step-by-step.
+Note: For more guidance on structuring your MAER synopsis, read our article on “How to write IGNOU Synopsis/Proposal?” which outlines each section step-by-step.

 Selection of IGNOU MAER Project Guide Supervisor